oracle-livelabs/security/accessgovernance/manage-campaign/manage-campaign.md

 ### Objectives

 In this lab, you will:
-* View list of certification campaigns you own or created
+* View a list of certification campaigns you own or created
 * View the progress of certification campaigns made by reviewers with analytics insights

 ## Task 1: Login Oracle Access Governance as Campaign Administrator